North East Catholic History Society: www.rcdhn.org.uk/nechs

 The Society publishes the substantial illustrated periodical Northern Catholic History, more than fifty editions of which have appeared since the inception of the Society, making it one of the longest running local Catholic history journals in the country.
 Back issues of recent numbers are available.
 The Editor always welcomes proposals for articles in future editions.

 Membership of the Society is by subscription, payable in September annually or you can set up a Standing Order with your bank.
 This entitles each member to free entry to the Society’s talks, mailings about excursions, and a copy of Northern Catholic History on publication.
-The present annual subscription is £6 for a single member or £10 for two people living at the same address
+See membership for details of subscription costs.

 For details of how to become a member contact Margaret Henderson.